15 advantages of setting up a limited company

 However, there are some advantages to securing financing as a limited company rather than as a sole trader.

 Limited companies have a separate legal existence from their owners and shareholders.
-This means the company itself can take on debt obligations rather than the business owner being personally responsible.
+This means the company can take on debt obligations rather than the business owner being personally responsible.

-It’s worth mentioning again (see ‘limited liability’ above), that despite this separation of legal entities, some lenders may still seek personal guarantees from company directors before advancing a loan to a limited company.
+It’s worth mentioning again (see ‘limited liability’ above) that despite this separation of legal entities, some lenders may still seek personal guarantees from company directors before advancing a loan to a limited company.

 9. Shareholders

 A limited company can issue various classes of shares.
-This means you can easily sell stakes in the company, or transfer ownership of shares.
+This means you can easily sell stakes in the company or transfer ownership of shares.

-A shareholders’ agreement will also describe how to solve conflicts or issues, should things go wrong.
+A shareholders’ agreement will also describe how to solve conflicts or issues should things go wrong.

 10. Low ongoing costs of running a company